 A Complete Guide to Recording, Sharing and Managing Videos with Microsoft Stream

 In April 2015 Microsoft has launched Office 365 Video, a video sharing platform that has been replaced by Microsoft Stream just two years later.
 Both platforms are a part of Microsoft's mission to provide organizations of all sizes with a safe place to share their videos.
-If you would like to find out more about the Microsoft Stream, you've come to the right place, because in this guide we are going to provide you with all the information you'll need to upload and manage videos on this platform.
+If you would like to find out more about the Microsoft Stream, you've come to the right place, because in this guide we are going to provide you with all the information you'll need to record, upload, and manage videos on Microsoft Stream.

 What is Microsoft Stream?